 Additional tests are required for a proper assessment of the patient looking for any precipitating cause of the condition and for complications.

-The management of HHS has several important facets, but the prinicople is aggressive fluid resuscitation alongside normalisation of blood glucose levels and osmolality.
+The management of HHS has several important facets; aggressive fluid resuscitation alongside normalisation of blood glucose levels and osmolality.

 The main goals of management in patients presenting with HHS are detailed below:

-All patients should undergo a clinical assessment with respect to airway (A), breathing (B), and circulation (C).
+All patients should undergo a clinical assessment following an ABCDE approach.